COVID-19 took a toll on heart health and doctors are still grappling with how to help

 “This is, like, not a tough-guy test so don’t fake it,” warned Beth Hughes, a physical therapist at Washington University in St. Louis.

-He started to see a little improvement –- only to have a recent reinfection knock him down again.

-Well into the pandemic’s fourth year, how profound a toll COVID-19 has taken on the nation’s heart health is only starting to emerge.
+He’s far from alone.
+How profound a toll COVID-19 has taken on the nation’s heart health is only starting to emerge, years into the pandemic.

 “We are seeing effects on the heart and the vascular system that really outnumber, unfortunately, effects on other organ systems,” said Dr. Susan Cheng, a cardiologist at Cedars-Sinai Medical Center in Los Angeles.